ʻAulani Wilhelm: Philosophical views

-Wilhelm is committed to ocean conservation that honors Indigenous stewardship of lands and waters and that preserves and incorporates Native cultural heritages.
+‘Aulani is committed to ocean conservation that honors Indigenous guardianship of lands and waters and that preserves and incorporates Native cultural heritages.
 The design of the Papahānaumokuākea Marine National Monument integrates Native Hawaiian cultural history and ceremony into its design.
 This is distinct from the usual philosophy of national parks, in which humans are seen as separate from nature and parks are created in order to limit human activities within them.